Biography

 David studied law at Cambridge University in the UK and had been in practice at the English Bar for over 20 years.
 He joined Al Tamimi in 2022 from a leading set of chambers in London.
 He has lived and worked in the UAE since 2019 and has been listed as one of the leading English barristers practising in the region in the Legal 500 in 2021 and 2022.

 David is a specialist in international trade law and international commercial dispute resolution.
-He has developed particular experience of the oil and gas industry, joint ventures, insurance and reinsurance disputes (particularly in the marine and energy sectors), commodities disputes and disputes involving carriage of goods and banking and financial disputes.
+He has developed particular experience of the oil and gas industry, joint ventures, banking and finance, insurance and reinsurance disputes (particularly in the marine and energy sectors), commodities disputes, and disputes involving carriage of goods, and banking and financial disputes.
 He has been instructed in several cases involving State parties and in various matters involving public international law including claims arising under bilateral investment treaties and disputes involving issues of State Immunity before national courts.

-David also has extensive experience of international arbitration and has represented clients in numerous arbitrations conducted under various international institutional rules and in ad hoc arbitrations including ICC, LCIA, UNCITRAL, LMAA and LME.
+David been appearing as counsel in international arbitrations for over 20 years and has represented clients in numerous arbitrations conducted under various international institutional rules and in ad hoc arbitrations including ICC, LCIA, UNCITRAL, LMAA and LME.
 He is also experienced in court proceedings ancillary to arbitration, including applications for interim relief and contested enforcement proceedings.

 Directory Listings

 • Legal 500 (Middle East 2022), Leading UK counsel (commercial).
-‘David has a very clear mind and quickly identifies relevant issues.
+The directory listing stated ‘David has a very clear mind and quickly identifies relevant issues.
 He is also a strategic and commercial thinker who can provide relevant legal advice in context.
 David is unflappable and persists to advocate persuasively even in hostile settings.’

 Read More